-Sometimes only Grandma’s macaroni and cheese recipe will do and that’s especially true if you’re a little kid going through treatment for a catastrophic illness.
-Chef Miles McMath, Director of Culinary Operations at St. Jude Children’s Research Hospital, and his team go the extra mile on a daily basis in order to influence children lacking appetites to eat.
+Sometimes, only Grandma’s macaroni and cheese recipe will do, and that’s especially true if you’re a little kid going through treatment for a catastrophic illness.
+Chef Miles McMath, Director of Culinary Operations at St. Jude Children’s Research Hospital, and his team go the extra mile daily to influence children lacking appetites to eat.
 If that means calling Grandma for her special macaroni and cheese recipe, they’ll do it.
+And that’s what they did for one boy who craved mac and cheese.

-At St. Jude, food is much more than just breakfast, lunch or dinner.
+At St. Jude, food is much more than breakfast, lunch, or dinner.
 Meals provide comfort when far away from home, a sense of enjoyment during a difficult time, and nourishment to keep kids strong as they fight to live.

-It’s a challenging job, but one that Chef McMath finds particularly rewarding.
-Because St. Jude caters to families across the globe, the culinary team is also often tasked with preparing exotic dishes from overseas.
+It’s a challenging job that Chef McMath finds particularly rewarding.
+Because St. Jude caters to families across the globe, the culinary team is often tasked with preparing exotic dishes from overseas.
 They’ll source recipes and hard-to-find ingredients–whatever it takes to make families feel at home.
 Chef McMath also believes that if you allow kids to participate in making food, they’re more likely to eat it.
-He’s developed some hands-on projects that allow kids to make their own pizza (chef hats included), decorate cupcakes and get excited about food.
+He’s developed some hands-on projects that allow kids to make their own pizza (chef hats included), decorate cupcakes, and get excited about food.

-In order to serve the most nutrient-dense food possible, Chef McMath maintains 60 raised garden beds onsite, composts and hosts a weekly Farmers Market that includes over 15 farmers and food artisans.
-Most of the ingredients making up the 2500 meals a day produced in the hospital’s Kay Kafe kitchen are tirelessly-sourced from areas that are within a 100-miles radius.
+To serve the most nutrient-dense food possible, Chef McMath maintains 60 raised garden beds on site, composts, and hosts a weekly Farmers Market that includes over 15 farmers and food artisans.
+Most ingredients making up the 2500 meals a day produced in the hospital’s Kay Kafe kitchen are tirelessly sourced from areas within a 100-mile radius.

 Yield: 8 servings